-The new Longitudinal Family Physician (LFP) payment model has arrived—and that’s welcome news for family physicians in British Columbia who have long been challenged by the structure and limitations of traditional payment models.
+The Longitudinal Family Physician (LFP) payment model arrived in early 2023—welcome news for family physicians in British Columbia who have long been challenged by the structure and limitations of traditional payment models.
+Thus far, more than 3,600 family physicians have already signed up for the LFP payment model.

 Key Components of the LFP payment model